afsmeira/lightbringer/README.md

 ## Run it
 Currently, Lightbringer only supports analyzing decks from [thronesdb](http://thronesdb.com).
-To analyze a given deck, just use its ID as an argument for Lightbringer:
+To analyze a given deck, just use its id as an argument for Lightbringer:

     sbt "run 581"